junxit/us-congress-code/title-26/chapter-1/sec-11.md

 ### Allocation of 1975 Taxable Income Among Component Members of Controlled Group of Corporations

 Pub.
 L. 94–12, title III, § 303(c)(1), Mar.
 29, 1975, 89 Stat.
-44, provided in part that: “In applying subsection (b)(2) of section 11 [subsec. (b)(2) of this section], the first $25,000 of taxable income and the second $25,000 of taxable income shall each be allocated among the component members of a controlled group of corporations in the same manner as the surtax exemption is allocated.”
+44, provided in part that: “In applying subsection (b)(2) of section 11 [former subsec. (b)(2) of this section], the first $25,000 of taxable income and the second $25,000 of taxable income shall each be allocated among the component members of a controlled group of corporations in the same manner as the surtax exemption is allocated.”